rpiadam/comet/doc/oper-guide/config.rst

    loadmodule "text";

 Loads a module into the IRCd.
-In charybdis 1.1, most modules are automatically loaded in.
-In future versions, it is intended to remove this behaviour as to allow for easy customization of the IRCd's featureset.
+In FoxComet, most modules are automatically loaded.
+This allows for easy customization of the IRCd's featureset.

 serverinfo {} block